men-mvc/dependencies/readme.md

+## Men MVC
+This is the repository for storing the packages/ dependencies for the Men MVC framework.

 ### Building & publishing packages
 Inside the root folder
 - `npm i` if you are setting up the project for the first time or have added a new npm package